RIA03B/HubaHuba-/README.md

 Different people will need different styles and designs, something which will be an expression of their uniqueness and personality.
 Whoever said “clothes make a man” had the right idea about how people perceive each other from the first look.
 Whether you like it or not, a big part of the first impression that we make when you meet someone depends on how you look – which is basically how you’re dressed.

+### Team Members and Responsibilities:

+Software Developer\ Software Architect: Ali Ibrahim
+-	Responsible for technical architecture
+-	Responsible for full stack development
+-	Responsible for penetration testing

+Project Manager\ Software Developer: Rania Ibrahim
+-	Responsible for setup and maintenance of server environment.
+-	Responsible for penetration testing
+-	Responsible for full stack development

+Security Analyst\ Software Developer: Nathaniel Carter
+-	Responsible for analyzing and implementing security measures
+-	Responsible for monitoring network for security issues
+-	Responsible for penetration testing